-Communication skills are vital -especially in the information age.
-Studies show that effective communicators are happier, do better in school, are more successful and make more money than their less eloquent counterparts.
+Communication skills are vital -, especially in the information age.
+Studies show that effective communicators are happier, do better in school, are more successful, and make more money than their less eloquent counterparts.
 So how do you teach your children to express themselves better?
 The FUN way!

 The best way to teach children anything is to make it fun and involve as many of their five senses as possible.
-Here are a list of 10 games/activities that will foster effective communication skills in your children.
-Several of these ideas come directly from my homeschool materials for children, specifically, the The Play Book, an activity book for young children that teaches general communication skills in a fun way.
+Here is a list of 10 games/activities that will foster effective communication skills in your children.
+Several of these ideas come directly from my homeschool materials for children, specifically, The Play Book, an activity book for young children that teaches general communication skills in a fun way.

 2. Directions to Fun.
 Have your older child write out directions from your house to somewhere fun; for example, the ice cream shop.
 Preferably give the directions to a third party who is unfamiliar with the area, and have him follow the directions precisely.
 Did you get there?
 If so, have an ice cream cone!
 If not, talk about what went wrong in the communication.
-What could be changed that would help get you there the next time.
+What could be changed that would help get you there the next time?
 This is a wonderful exercise to help children from 4th through 12th grade learn to give better directions.
 But it also is a lesson in itself about communication.
-In order to effectively communicate what you want, you must learn to say what you mean so that others can fully understand.
+To effectively communicate what you want, you must learn to say what you mean so that others can fully understand.